Biography

 The artist launched her career with "Garden Impressions" at Jasper Galleries (2025), creating impressionistic oil paintings that drew on memories growing up near flower fields owned by Japanese Americans.
 The second series, "Pilgrimage" (2025) explored Japanese mark making and abstraction.
 The paintings were made during and after an extended pilgrimage to 34 temples in the Chichibu area, north of Tokyo.

-Kienitz Spence has exhibited her work at the Arts Council of York County 36th Annual Juried Competition, Rock Hill, South Carolina, United States of America; Art Can Change the World, Charlotte, North Carolina, United States of America; Celebrate Art Juried Show, Hendersonville, North Carolina, United States of America; Jasper Galleries, Columbia, South Carolina, United States of America; and other local venues.
+Kienitz Spence has exhibited her work at Art Can Change the World, Charlotte Studio Artists, Charlotte, North Carolina, USA; Celebrate Art Juried Show, Hendersonville, North Carolina, USA; Charleston Artists Guild Juried Signature Show, Charleston, South Carolina, USA; Arts Council of York County 36th Annual Juried Competition, Rock Hill, South Carolina, USA; Jasper Gallery, Columbia, South Carolina, USA; and other local venues.
 Her works are included in various private collections.